API Examples

 Request Configuration

 Below is the request configuration for your application, along with the POST URL.
-The {configReferenceID} variable should be the reference generated from creating the above Proxy Configuration via the ShieldConex® Manager.
-As opposed to the other examples, we now pass payload data into the query of the url.
-In other words, this is a Url form encoded payload.
+The {configReferenceID} variable is the reference generated from creating the above configuration via the ShieldConex® Manager.
+Unlike the other examples, we now pass payload data into the query of the URL.
+In other words, this is a URL from encoded payload.

 POST https://proxy{-*}.shieldconex.com/api/v1/partners/{partnerID}/configurations/{configReferenceID}?password=supersecret&track2=4444333322221111